hashicorp/design-system/website/docs/components/form/toggle/partials/code/component-api.md

 #### Contextual components

-Label, helper text and error content are passed to the field as yielded components, using the `Label`, `HelperText`, `Error` keys.
+Label, helper text, and error content are passed to the field as yielded components using the `Label`, `HelperText`, and `Error` keys.

 <Doc::ComponentApi as |C|>
   <C.Property @name="<[F].Label>" @type="yielded component">